SEESolutions-it/DpdlEngine/README.md

 Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are supported by default and third party libraries integrated as extensions.

-Dpdl is designed to be simple, compact, robust, extendible and portable to every platform.
-The language constructs and syntax is kept simple and with a OOP paradigm in mind.
+The language constructs and syntax is kept simple and follows an OOP paradigm.
 Dpdl enables to access the full java platform API directly within Dpdl scripts.

-Further, also standard ANSI C code (subset of C90) can be added and executed directly within Dpdl scripts.
-This makes Dpdl an ideal candidate also for hardware programming.
+Further, also standard ANSI C code (subset of C90) can be added and executed directly within Dpdl scripts (interpreted code).

 **DpdlEngine stack**